lizadaly/utopia-novels/books/arqtiq/book.md

 sign of ice-locked land, as if an island included in the cold grasp that holds the sea.
 We do not go far, when a pile of ice rocks hem in a space.
-We proceed to inspect, Hastily curving by, we are suddenly brushed by a bush, and berries rattle lusciously on our window-pane.
+We proceed to inspect.
+Hastily curving by, we are suddenly brushed by a bush, and berries rattle lusciously on our window-pane.
 Flinging it open a balmy air salutes us, forcing us out upon a bright-hued snow-flower carpet.